pepopowitz/stevenhicks.me/blog/2022/01/2021-in-review.md

 ### Artsy Engineering Radio

 Early in 2021, [we announced that we'd be making an Artsy engineering podcast](https://twitter.com/ArtsyOpenSource/status/1347281477453684736).
-I was personally feeling extremely inspired by my friend [Ash][ash-furrow] leaving Artsy, and wanting to feel all the gaps he left and then some.
+I was personally feeling extremely inspired by my friend [Ash][ash-furrow] leaving Artsy, and wanting to fill all the gaps he left and then some.
 Throughout the year, we've gotten more people involved in making episodes, with the goal of [Artsy Engineering Radio][artsy-engineering-radio] being a way for people at Artsy to contribute to the developer community with little effort.
 We've definitely done that — check out our episodes, there is so much good stuff in there, and so many wonderful voices.

 My personal favorite episodes to make: